jzanetti/sijin_task_202303/README.md

 # 1. Purpose:

-This repository is used to analyze the wastewater (WW) samples and the reported number of COVID-19 cases from early 2022 to date.
+This repository analyzes the relationship between wastewater (WW) samples and reported COVID-19 cases from early 2022 to present.
 The data is provided by [ESR](https://github.com/ESR-NZ/covid_in_wastewater), and funded by the [Ministry of Health](https://www.health.govt.nz).

 # 2. Data source: